DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    This panel provides the following options for the selected plot.

-   - **Compare Datasets:** Checking this option allows users to compare two varaibles from any of the avilable datasets along the selected line.
-When selected a second Dataset selector becomes avilable to specify the variable to compare to.
+   - **Compare Datasets:** Checking this option allows users to compare two variables from any of the Ocean Navigator datasets along the selected line.
+When selected a second Dataset selector appears to specify the variable to compare to.
    - **Show Map Location:** Check this option to include a map of the selected line in the plot (checked by default).
    - **Plot Options:** Allows users to adjust the plot's size and provide an alternate title.

-   If a _transect_ plot is seclected:
+   If a _transect_ plot is selected:

    - **Surface Variable:** Users can plot the surface vlues along the transect for any variable listed in the dropdown menu.
-   - **Linear Threshold:** This thrshold separates the plot into two sections.
+   - **Linear Threshold:** This threshold separates the plot into two sections.
 The values above the threshold value are plotted on a linear scale while those below are plotted on a logarithmic scale.
    - **Depth Limit:** This option limits the depth of the transect plot.

 3. Save Options